I like regular pencils but sometimes it seems to me that grey graphite sketches look too stern.

-Dry chalks are perfect for defining details, oil pencils are ideal for fast sketching.
-Sanguine will allow you to create realistic nude studies, expressive portraits, romantic rural landscapes.
+Dry chalks are perfect for defining details; while oil pencils are ideal for fast sketching.
+Sanguine will allow you to create realistic nude studies, expressive portraits, or romantic rural landscapes.

 Before You Start

 I would advise you to try using a dry pencil first.
-Don’t worry, its core is durable enough, you’ll hardly break it.
+Don’t worry, its core is durable enough; you won’t break it.

 A sanguine pencil resembles charcoal sticks and pastel crayons, but it’s a bit harder.
-Use the point to draw fine lines, work with a flat side of the lead to cover large areas.
+Use the point to draw fine lines, then work with the flat side of the lead to cover large areas.

 Smudging provides rich tonal gradations.

 Keep in mind: sanguine lines don’t disappear completely.
 They’re more resistant to fading than you probably expect.
-Avoid applying big pressure to paper if you are not sure that the stroke is correct.
+Avoid applying heavy pressure to the paper if you are not sure that the stroke is correct.

 Create various effects like soft shading and cross-hatching.